nirbhik-datta/DomainBed/README.md

 * launch - execute all training jobs
 * delete_incomplete - remove incomplete training job folders.
 Necessary if you end the sweep before it completes and wish to continue
 * local - execute a single process at a time.
-Assumes access to only 1 GPU at most.
+Assumes access to at most 1 GPU.
 * multi_gpu - executes one process per GPU

 We also provide a [colab notebook](https://github.com/ChayneThrash/DomainBed/blob/main/DomainBedTesting.ipynb) which is